When should I raise my concrete rather than replace it?

-Longevity – Polyurethane acts as a filler beneath the concrete that will not shrink or breakdown over time
+- Longevity – Polyurethane acts as a filler beneath the concrete that will not shrink or breakdown over time

-Appearance – Smaller and fewer injections holes are needed for polyurethane than mudjacking.
+- Appearance – Smaller and fewer injections holes are needed for polyurethane than mudjacking.

-Lightweight – Polyurethane is an environmentally friendly foam that expands, efficiently filling open voids.
+- Lightweight – Polyurethane is an environmentally friendly foam that expands, efficiently filling open voids.
 It is extremely light compared to the sand and cement used in mudjacking.

-Here are some of the most common reasons concrete slabs settle:
+Some of the most common reasons include:

-1. The soil under the concrete slab dries out and sinks, creating a gap between the slab and soil.
+- The soil under the concrete slab dries out and sinks, creating a gap between the slab and soil.

-The best way to prevent your concrete from sinking again is to fill any crack or gaps in your concrete where it has settled previously.
+The best way to prevent your concrete from sinking again is to fill any cracks or gaps in your concrete where it has settled previously.
 We recommend using a caulk sealer every other year to avoid further sinking.
-Adding soil around the concrete slab to work as filler also helps prevent the washing away of the base.
+Adding soil around the concrete slab to work as a filler also helps prevent the washing away of the base.